 Our legal counsel have advised that through this structure, there would be no material increase in the risks and liabilities individual ICANN participants face today.

-In the group's reference option, a community group exercising the community powers would have 29 votes in total; 5 for the gNSO, the ccNSO, the ASO, the GAC and ALAC; 2 each for SSAC and RSSAC.
+In the group's reference option, a community group exercising the community powers would have 29 votes in total; 5 each for the gNSO, the ccNSO, the ASO, the GAC and ALAC; 2 each for SSAC and RSSAC.

 The group discussed variations of these mechanisms and seeks guidance from the community regarding the proposed options.